Geffen-Cooper/ECE381K_RWN_Project/README.md

 		- train_products.sh = train ogbn products bash script.\
 		- viz.py = generating plots for visualization.\
 		- viz_subgraphs.py = generating other plots for visualization.

+# Usage
+We use several packages in this repo.
+You can replicate the conda environment by using Directory structure for project: